Counting submodules of a module over a noetherian commutative ring: Proof of Theorem

 \begin{proof}[Proof of Theorem \ref{main}] First, if $M$ is countable then $2^{\aleph_0}$ is obviously an upper bound for the number of submodules.

-If (A1) fails then Proposition \ref{nona} implies that $M$ has at least $2^{\aleph_0}$ submodules.
-Let us now assume that (A1) holds, so that some quotient $Q$ of $M$ by a noetherian submodule, is artinian.
+If $M$ is not minimax then Proposition \ref{nona} implies that $M$ has at least $2^{\aleph_0}$ submodules.
+Let us now assume that $M$ is minimax, so that some quotient $Q$ of $M$ by a noetherian submodule, is artinian.

-If $Q$ has Loewy dimension at least two, then for some maximal ideal $\MM$ of $Q$, the Matlis dual $T(Q_\MM)$ is an $\widehat{A_\MM}$-module of Krull dimension at least two.
-In particular it has at least $2^{\aleph_0}$ submodules by Corollary \ref{crande}.
+If $Q$ has Loewy dimension at least two, then for some maximal ideal $\MM$ of $A$, the Matlis dual $T(Q_\MM)$ is an $\widehat{A_\MM}$-module of Krull dimension at least two.
+In particular, it has at least $2^{\aleph_0}$ submodules, by Corollary \ref{crande}.

-To check that (A3) is also necessary, it is enough to check that for every artinian module $M$ of infinite length, $M\times M$ has $2^{\aleph_0}$ submodules.
-We can suppose that $M$ is indecomposable, and therefore $M=M_\MM$ for some $M$.
+To show that Proposition {\LLL} is also necessary, it is enough to check that for every artinian module $M$ of infinite length, $M\times M$ has $2^{\aleph_0}$ submodules.
+We can suppose that $M$ is indecomposable, and therefore $M=M_\MM$ for some $\MM$.
 Thus the statement amounts by Matlis duality to show that if $R$ is a complete noetherian local ring with finite residual field and $M$ is a finitely generated $R$-module of infinite length, then $M\times M$ has $2^{\aleph_0}$ submodules.
 In turn, this is enough to check it when $M=A/\PP$ for some non-maximal prime ideal $\PP$, this is the contents of Proposition \ref{carre0}.

-Let us now prove the positive part of the theorem: assume that (A1)-(A2)-(A3) hold.
+Let us now prove the positive part of the theorem: let $A$ be a noetherian ring and $M$ a minimax $A$-module satisfying Properties {\LL} and {\LLL}, and we have to show that $\Sub_A(M)$ is countable.

 We first deal with the case when $M$ is artinian.
 There is a decomposition into a finite direct sum $M=\bigoplus M_\MM$ and every submodule of $M$ decomposes accordingly.
 Therefore it is enough to deal with the case where $M=M_\MM$.
-By Matlis duality, if $R=\widehat{A_\MM}$, we have to prove that if $V$ is a finitely generated $R$-module whose Matlis dual satisfies (A2)-(A3), then it has countably many submodules.
-This means that $V$ satisfies (B2)-(B3), and the conclusion that $V$ has countably many submodules follows from Proposition \ref{carre}.
+By Matlis duality, if $R=\widehat{A_\MM}$, we have to prove that if $V$ is a finitely generated $R$-module whose Matlis dual satisfies {\LL} and {\LLL}, then it has countably many submodules.
+This means that $V$ satisfies {\KK} and {\KKK}, and the conclusion that $V$ has countably many submodules follows from Proposition \ref{carre}.